Saudi-led coalition masses troops near Yemen's Hodeidah as pressure mounts to end war

 Envoy Martin Griffiths welcomed a call by U.S. Secretary of State Mike Pompeo on Tuesday for a cessation of hostilities ahead of U.N.-led negotiations scheduled to begin next month.

-Britain also endorsed the U.S. call to end the fighting, which has killed more than 10,000 people, according to available U.N. figures, and triggered the world’s most urgent humanitarian crisis.
+Britain also backed an end to the fighting, which has killed more than 10,000 people, according to available U.N. figures.
+Half the population of Yemen - some 14 million people - could soon be on the brink of famine, the U.N. says.

-“We remain committed to bring the Yemeni parties to the negotiations table within a month.
-Dialogue remains the only path to reach an inclusive agreement,” Griffiths said in a statement issued on Wednesday.
+“We remain committed to bring the Yemeni parties to the negotiations table within a month,” Griffiths said in a statement issued on Wednesday.

-“I urge all concerned parties to seize this opportunity to engage constructively with our current efforts to swiftly resume political consultations to agree on a framework for political negotiations, and confidence-building measures,” he said, listing support for the central bank and a prisoner swap.
+He urged the warring parties to resume consultations on a framework for political talks and confidence-building measures such as supporting the central bank and a prisoner swap.

+Griffiths is hoping to announce a round of talks “as soon as he can but we’re not at that stage just yet,” U.N. spokesman Farhan Haq told reporters in New York on Wednesday.

+The Houthi official responsible for foreign affairs, Hisham Sharaf, welcomed Griffiths’ continued efforts but urged Western governments to take concrete steps to enforce a ceasefire to create “conditions conducive to peace far away from any pressure or dictates”, the Houthi-run Saba news agency said.

 The Western-backed Arab alliance intervened in Yemen’s war, widely seen as a proxy conflict between Saudi Arabia and Iran, in 2015 to restore the internationally recognized government.

-But after seizing the southern port city of Aden and some towns on the western coast, the alliance has made little gains in a costly war to unseat the Houthis, who hold the most populous parts of Yemen including the capital Sanaa.
+But after seizing the southern city of Aden, the alliance has made no major gains in its war to unseat the Houthis, who hold the most populous parts of Yemen including the capital Sanaa.

-The United Nations aid chief told the Security Council earlier this month that half the population of Yemen - some 14 million people - could soon be on the brink of famine.

-Aid groups warned of deteriorating conditions in the Arabian Peninsula country.
+Aid groups warned of deteriorating conditions.

-He said the WFP has enough cereals to assist 6.4 million of the neediest Yemenis for 2-1/2 months, with the aim to reach 8 million.
+The WFP has enough cereals to assist 6.4 million of the neediest Yemenis for 2-1/2 months, with the aim to reach 8 million, he added.

-Red Cross spokeswoman Sara Alzawqari said that an estimated 3,200 families – some 22,000-28,000 people - were in dire need of basic necessities including food, water and shelter in Hodeidah, many having fled fighting in rural areas.
+Red Cross spokeswoman Sara Alzawqari said an estimated 3,200 families – some 22,000-28,000 people - were in need of basic necessities including food, water and shelter in Hodeidah, many having fled fighting in rural areas.

-The UAE and Saudi Arabia have repeatedly said that taking control of Hodeidah would force the Houthi movement to the negotiating table by cutting off its main supply line.
+The UAE and Saudi Arabia have said that taking control of Hodeidah would force the Houthi movement to the negotiating table by cutting off its main supply line.

-But a previous offensive on the heavily-defended city in June failed to accomplish any gains and the coalition halted the fighting to give U.N. peace talks in Geneva a chance.
+But a previous offensive on the city in June failed to accomplish any gains and the coalition halted the fighting to give U.N. peace talks in Geneva a chance.

-The talks were abandoned when the Houthi delegation failed to show up.
-The Houthis accused the coalition of blocking the group’s team from traveling, while the Yemeni government accused the Houthis of trying to sabotage the negotiations.
+The talks were abandoned when the Houthis failed to show up, accusing the coalition of blocking their team from traveling.
+The Yemeni government accused the group of trying to sabotage the negotiations.

-Additional reporting by Stephanie Nebehay in Geneva and Michelle Nichols at the United Nations; Writing by Ghaida Ghantous; Editing by Mark Heinrich
+Additional reporting by Stephanie Nebehay in Geneva and Michelle Nichols at the United Nations; Writing by Ghaida Ghantous; Editing by Mark Heinrich and Gareth Jones